What you need to know

 You’ll receive a Smart-Choice debit card if you contribute $100 or more.* Use the card to pay for eligible health care expenses anywhere the debit card is accepted—and skip the reimbursement process!
 Your eligible expenses are automatically deducted from your account.

-You have until April 30, 2022 to file claims for eligible expenses incurred in 2021.
-Please submit your eligible claims by the deadline.
-The deadline to file eligible claims incurred in 2022 is April 30, 2023.
-Contact YBR, our benefits administrator, if you have any questions on filing your claims.
+You have until April 30, 2022 to file claims for eligible expenses incurred in 2020.
+The deadline to file eligible claims incurred in 2021 is April 30, 2023.
+Contact YBR, our benefits administrator, if you have any questions on filing your claim.

 FSAs are subject to IRS rules.
 Be sure to save all your receipts.
 You may be asked to provide copies to confirm your expenses.
 If you do not provide receipts when requested, your YSA debit card could be deactivated.